serilog/serilog-sinks-opentelemetry/README.md

 Then use the `Log.Information(...)` and similar methods to send transformed logs to a local OpenTelemetry (OTLP/gRPC) endpoint.
-The default endpoint is "http://localhost:4317".

-A more complete configuration would specify the `endpoint` and `resourceAttributes`.
+A more complete configuration would specify the `endpoint` and `resourceAttributes` (see below).

-where the endpoint and resource attributes (see below) are specified.

-## Endpoint
+### Endpoint

-The default endpoint is `http://localhost:4317`.
-This is appropriate for sending logs to an OpenTelemetry collector running on the same machine.
+The default endpoint is `http://localhost:4317/v1/logs`, which will send logs to an OpenTelemetry collector running on the same machine.
-This is appropriate for testing or using a local OpenTelemetry collector as a proxy for a downstream logging service.
+This is appropriate for testing or for using a local OpenTelemetry collector as a proxy for a downstream logging service.

 In most production scenarios, you will want to set an endpoint.
 To do so, add the `endpoint` argument to the `WriteTo.OpenTelemetry()` call.
 This must be a full URL to an OTLP/gRPC endpoint.

-## Resource Attributes
+### Resource Attributes

 OpenTelemetry logs may contain a "resource" that provides metadata concerning the entity associated with the logs, typically a service or library.
 These